IamSebastianDev/flotsam/docs/db/Collection.md

 ### `collection.deserialize(): Promise<boolean>`

 Method used to deserialize the **Collection**.
 This will load all records stored in the namespaced folder into the internal cache.
 The deserialization process will return true if successful.
-The serialization and deserialization of the collection is usually handled by the passed **Fløtsam** instance and shouldn't be initiated manually.
+The serialization and deserialization of the **Collection** is usually handled by the passed **Fløtsam** instance and shouldn't be initiated manually.

 ### `collection.serialize(): Promise<boolean>`

 Method used to serialize the **Collection**.
 This will store all objects in the internal cache as record in the namespaced folder.
 The process will return true if successful.
-The serialization and deserialization of the collection is usually handled by the passed **Fløtsam** instance and shouldn't be initiated manually.
+The serialization and deserialization of the **Collection** is usually handled by the passed **Fløtsam** instance and shouldn't be initiated manually.

 ### `collection.jettison(): Promise<boolean>`